Detection and Tracking of Multiple Mice Using Part Proposal Networks: Conclusion

 \section{Conclusion}

-In this paper, we have presented a novel method for markerless multi-mice part tracking.
-We have demonstrated that the proposed multi-stage Parts and Body detector performed effective hard negative mining and achieved excellent detection results.
+In this paper, we have presented a novel method for markerless multi-mice part detection and tracking.
+We have demonstrated that the proposed multi-stage part and body detector performed effective hard negative mining and achieved satisfactory detection results.
 We also proposed a new formulation based on target assignment with the learned geometric constraints and a pair-wise association scheme with motion consistency and restriction.
-Moreover, we presented a challenging annotated dataset to evaluate the algorithms for multi-mice part tracking.
-Experimental results on the proposed datasets demonstrate that the proposed algorithm outperformed other baseline methods.
-Our future work will explore social behaviour analysis using the propose tracking method.
+Moreover, we presented a challenging annotated dataset to evaluate the proposed algorithms for multi-mice part tracking.
+Experimental results on the proposed datasets demonstrate that the proposed algorithm outperformed other state-of-the-art and conventional methods.
+We also demonstrate the generalization ability of our approach on other species.
+Our future work will address social behaviour analysis using the proposed tracking method.

 \ifCLASSOPTIONcaptionsoff

 \fi